 Let me be clear.
 I don't mean "mind your business!" in response to a nosy person.

 What I mean is, whatever the circumstances, focus on your own (personal) business.

-As a matter of fact, my grandmother and all the other wise women in the village always urged us to “drunk or sober, mind yuh business!”
+As a matter of fact, my grandmother and all the other wise women in the village always urged us: “drunk or sober, mind yuh business!”

 At first, I didn't understand what these “old women” were always going on about.
 I just knew it had nothing to do with the drinking habits of their partners.